Pentagon-Trump clash breaks open over military and protests

 Asked repeatedly if Trump still had confidence in his Pentagon chief, McEnany said, “As of right now, Secretary Esper is still Secretary Esper, and should the president lose faith we will all learn about that in the future.”

-Esper, in his Pentagon remarks, also strongly criticized the actions of the Minneapolis police for the incident last week that ignited the protests.
-Floyd, a black man being arrested, died after a white officer pressed his knee to Floyd’s neck for several minutes.
-Esper called the act “murder” and “a horrible crime.”

-The defense secretary himself has come under fire from critics, including retired senior military officers, for having walked from the White House on Monday evening with Trump and others for a presidential photo opportunity in front of St. John’s Episcopal Church, which had previously sustained damage from protesters.
+The defense secretary has come under fire from critics, including retired senior military officers, for having walked from the White House on Monday evening with Trump and others for a presidential photo opportunity in front of St. John’s Episcopal Church, damaged by protesters.

-Mattis, in his essay, called the scene an “abuse of executive authority.”
+Mattis, in his essay Wednesday, called the scene an “abuse of executive authority.”
 The retired general quit the Trump administration in December 2018 after months of conflict with the president as Trump announced he was unilaterally withdrawing American troops from Syria.

-The White House laid responsibility for Monday’s events in Lafayette Park on Attorney General William Barr, saying he gave the order for law enforcement to clear out the protest before Trump’s walk to the church ahead of Washington’s 7 p.m. curfew.
-McEnany said the decision was made earlier Monday but had not been executed by the time Barr arrived in the park to survey the scene.
-He gave the order at that time.
+The White House laid responsibility for Monday’s events in Lafayette Park on Attorney General William Barr, saying he gave the order to clear out the protest before Trump’s walk to the church ahead of Washington’s 7 p.m. curfew.

 McEnany said law enforcement conducted the operation with appropriate force, which included pepper spray and other chemical agents, and officers on horseback and batons clearing a crowd made up almost entirely of peaceful protesters.

-Trump put a political spin on his criticism of states that have seen violence.
-He said, “You notice that all of these places that have problems, they’re not run by Republicans.
-They’re run by liberal Democrats.”

-Though the crackdown on the Washington demonstrations was praised by some Trump supporters Tuesday, a handful of Republicans expressed concern that law enforcement officers risked violating the protesters’ First Amendment rights.
+Though the crackdown on the Washington demonstrations was praised by some Trump supporters, a handful of Republicans expressed concern that law enforcement officers risked violating the protesters’ First Amendment rights.

-The situation in Washington had escalated Monday, becoming a potent symbol of Trump’s policing tactics and a physical manifestation of the rhetorical culture war he has stoked since before he was elected.

-Trump on Wednesday acknowledged he visited the bunker Friday but claimed he was only conducting an inspection as protests raged outside the White House gates.
+Trump acknowledged he visited the bunker but claimed he was only conducting an inspection as protests raged outside.

-Soldiers from the 82nd Airborne Division remain on standby at Joint Base Andrews in Maryland and Fort Belvoir in Virginia outside Washington.

 AP writers Michael Balsamo and Lolita C. Baldor in Washington and Sarah Blake Morgan in West Jefferson, North Carolina, contributed.